skip to main content

 M&S said today it was confident it will be back on track by its financial year-end in March 2026

-The group made adjusted profit before tax of £184.1m in the six months to September 27, down from £413.1m the same time last year, despite a 22.1% increase in sales to £7.97 billion.
+The group made adjusted profit before tax of £184.1m in the six months to September 27, down from £413.1m the same timelast year.
+While food sales rose 7.8%, fashion, home and beauty sales slid 16.4%.

 In May, M&S estimated the cyberattack would cost it about £300m in lost operating profit in its full year, although it hoped to halve that impact through insurance, cost control and trading actions.

-It said today it had received insurance proceeds of £100m, nearly offsetting £101.6m of cyberattack related costs booked in the period.
+It said today it had received insurance proceeds of £100m.
+It also booked £101.6m of cyberattack related costs, with a further £34m slated for the second half.

 Prior to the hack, M&S was beginning to reap the benefits of a comprehensive turnaround plan that has been running since 2022 under Machin, with the group achieving its highest annual profit performance in over 15 years in its 2024/25 year.